tlabarta/gale-shapley-multilayer/README.md

 **utilities:**
 Contains methods for creating ETA, profit and gender preferences.
 Also contains methods for matching, calculating blocking pairs and calculating other performance indicators.

+**Analysis.ipynb:**
+Jupyter Notebook that analyzes the benchmark and run time results and creates plots based on the data.

 ### Benchmark experiment